govhack-science/govhack-science.github.io/_locations/act/canberra.md

   host: Matthew Purcell
   name: Canberra Grammar School - The Snow Centre
   address: 40 Monaro Crescent, Red Hill, ACT, 2603
-  accessibility: Venue is accessible from the main school carpark via footpaths without any need gutter mounting.
+  accessibility: Venue is accessible from the main school carpark via footpaths.
 The Snow Centre has a lift which provides access to all levels of the building.
   childcare: There will be no childcare arrangements at this event.
   under_18: At this Venue you must be accompanied by a Guardian at all times
   parking: Parking is available in the main school carparks off Monaro Crescent.
 Note, there will be a large number of sporting matches taking place on the school ovals on Saturday morning so it is advisable to arrive early to GovHack otherwise parking could be difficult.